 Apart from trypthophan supplements, 5-hydroxytryptophan supplements are also available.
 They are prepared from the plant Griffonia simplicifolia, an African shrub.

 Unlike tryptophan, 5-HTP crosses the blood-brain barrier and directly converts to serotonin.
-Therefore it is thought that its supplementation can boost serotonin levels and relieve related symptoms.
+Therefore it is thought that its supplementation can boost serotonin levels and help reduce fibromyalgia related symptoms.